Imagine building an unicorn company...

 This is where many founders from Asia find themselves — trapped in what we called the “Pacific Triangle”: a self-reinforcing cycle where a shrinking domestic market forces early stage investors to be more conservative due to the lower likelihood of startups generating scalable revenues.

-In order to secure funding from their home ecosystem, founders are pushed to de-risk through imitating and building “proven” tech.
+In order to secure funding from their home ecosystem, founders are pushed to de-risk through building “proven” tech.

-However this effectively renders these startups uncompetitive on the global market and cuts off the possibility to expand overseas, capture scalable revenue, and generate venture style returns.
+This means they are always a few steps behind the global market and cuts off the startup’s path to expand overseas, capture scalable revenue, and generate venture style returns.

 The lack of venture style return translates to lower willingness for investors to invest in early stage startups and creates this loop: